An Introduction to Tibetan Thangka Painting

 Students will first learn about the materials used in traditional Tibetan thangka.
 While supplies will be provided, students will see the materials used to make the paints from pigments and carrying agents.
 They will also learn about canvas preparation.

-In continuing classes, students will learn to work with mineral colors, creating their backgrounds, and later moving into the different stages of paining and shading.
+In continuing classes, students will learn to work with mineral colors, creating their backgrounds, and later move into the different stages of painting and shading.

 Finally, they will work directly with the teacher to complete the eyes and final details of their thangka.